DataInfamous/social-friction-bench/README.md

 V1 scenarios used standardized prompting to ensure equivalent task orientation across models and prevent false containment penalties from JSON formatting artifacts.
 A naturalness extension testing unconstrained model responses is planned for a later release, providing a comparison dataset under more ecologically valid conditions.

+Observed failure patterns — S3 as hardest scenario, Gemma collapsing on high-stakes scenarios, DeepSeek over-reasoning on low-stakes interactions — persist across both pre-correction and post-correction evaluation conditions, indicating results are not artifacts of scoring logic or response formatting constraints.

 Full rubric dimensions, scoring anchors, and assertions for each scenario: RUBRIC.md

 -----